thanhle30/thanhle30.github.io/_pages/about.md

 In Spring 2025, I am going to be a Graduate Research Assistant for [Dr. Vinod Variyam](https://cse.unl.edu/~vinod/ "Vinod's homepage").
 We are probably working on theoretical Machine Learning, in particular the Transformer architecture.

 ## Recent news
 - Fall 2024: I gave a talk in the Discrete Seminar (DisCo) of UNL's Math department.
 The talk was titled "Thresholds in random graphs and the Kahn-Kalai Conjecture."
+Here are [my slides](/files/Talk-Nov24-KahnKalaiConjecture.pdf).
 - 08/05-08/09/2024: I attended [Minicourse: Synergies of probabilistic and extremal combinatorics](https://viasm.edu.vn/hdkh/minicourse-synergies-of-probabilistic-and-extremal-combinatorics) in Hanoi, Vietnam.

 ## Teaching